poozlehq/poozle/integrations/extensions/notion/README.md

-# github
+# notion

-To interact with github API
+To interact with notion API